 Reasons to Love Trail Mix

 - Inexpensive.
 Makes a big batch with 8 servings!
-Way more cost effective than pre-made.
+Way more cost-effective than pre-made.

 - Quick.
 Only 5 quick minutes to combine all of the ingredients together.
-SO easy.
+So easy.

 - Perfect for kids.
 Such an easy recipe for kids to make with you.
 My kids LOVE trail mix!

 - Customizable.
-Add your favorite mix-in’s and create your own personal recipe.
+Add your favorite mix-ins and create your own personal recipe.

 - On-the-go.
-The perfect grab and go snack for lunch boxes, after school, road trips and more.
+The perfect grab-and-go snack for lunch boxes, after school, road trips, and more.

 Ingredients

-- Nuts: I like to use a mix of cashews, peanuts and almonds.
-Feel free to use your favorite nuts of choice like walnuts, pistachios, hazelnuts or macadamia nuts.
+- Nuts: I like to use a mix of cashews, peanuts, and almonds.
+Feel free to use your favorite nuts of choice like walnuts, pistachios, hazelnuts, or macadamia nuts.

 - M&M’s: Isn’t the small bite of chocolate candy always the best part of any snack mix?
 I happen to believe so!
-You could always sub with chocolate chips, peanut butter chips or white chocolate chips if you’d like.
+You could always sub with chocolate chips, peanut butter chips, or white chocolate chips if you’d like.

 Other Mix-In Ideas

-- Candied nuts or pecans
+- Nuts: Candied nuts or pecans are always a traditional add-in.

 How to Make Homemade Trail Mix

-- Place in a large bowl.
+- Combine.
+Place in a large bowl.
+Toss until mixed together.

 Mini Snack Bags